-The #1 Urban Stageplay “Man Of The House” returns to The Soho Playhouse in NYC – October 2022 (in recognition of National Domestic Violence Awareness Month).
+After a successful NYC run in 2022, The #1 Urban Stageplay “Man Of The House” is coming to the west coast for 1 Night Only performances in recognition of National Domestic Violence Awareness Month.

 The play was written, directed, and produced by A’ndre Davis.
 The play premiered at the Luna Stage in West Orange, NJ in August 2014.
 Since then, it has continued to run throughout the Tri-State area and beyond.
 The production has also been utilized at colleges/universities as D.V. educational programming.

 “Man Of The House” is a dramedy (drama/comedy) that revolves around one man’s struggle to save his relationship and get his life on track, while his woman runs the house and everything in it.
 Domestic Violence with a twist, as the male is the victim as opposed to the abuser.
 The comedy in the play never centers around the actual abuse, therefore audiences are being educated while being entertained.
 The play has featured various up and coming artists from the NYC Tri-State area.
 In addition to writer/producer/director, the leading male role of “James” is played by A’ndre.
 His experience as a singer includes opening for some of the best in today’s R&B music including Jaheim, Tamia, Tank, Joe, Avant, Brian Mcknight, Anthony Hamilton, Patti Labelle, and Wendy Williams to name a few.
 Theater credits include “Dreamgirls”, “After The Walk” featuring Kelly Price, and “Underneath It All” featuring Kierra Sheard.
-The play also features Pretty Ricki Fontaine, a comedian who has been featured on BET’s Comic View and Magic Johnson’s Aspire Network.
-Featured past celebrity guests include R&B Singer/Actress “Monifah, R&B Singer/Actor “J-Boog” of B2K,and R&B Singer/Actor – Willie Taylor of the R&B group “Day 26” and Love & Hip Hop.
+The play also features R&B Singer/ Actress “Monifah” and C. King from MTV’s Wildin Out.
+Featured past celebrity guests include R&B Singer/Actor “J-Boog” of B2K,and R&B Singer/Actor – Willie Taylor of the R&B group “Day 26” and Love & Hip Hop.